 Adult Programs & Meetings

-Our support group for job-seekers meets every Wednesday from 9:30 to 11:00 AM in the Harrop Room.
-The group is led by Les Segarnick, a professional recruiter and job coach.
-The group is free and open to the public.
-Reservations are required on the Adult Events Calendar or by calling 610-933-3013 x132.
+Our support group for job-seekers meets at the Library on last Friday of the month from 10:15 AM to 12:15 PM, and online on Zoom every other Friday of the month from 8:55 to 11:00 AM.
+The group is led by Les Segarnick, a professional recruiter and job search coach, and is free and open to the public.
+See the Events Calendar for registration information.

 A free club for book lovers!